leg0m4n/leg0m4n.github.io/_posts/2022-4-8-congratulations-you-are-human.md

 layout: post
 title: Congratualtions, you are human!
 ---
+** Disclaimer: listening to "What's going on" by Marvin Gaye and "Wouldn't it be nice" by The Beach Boys before or after reading is advised, since that's what I was listening to during writing this text **
 Hi, human being.
 Around 50 - 70 millennia ago, your great ancestors invented speech.
 Around 5 millennia ago, your other ancestors invented writing.
 This is the only reason why me and you, can communicate through this text right now.
 Although this communication is one sided, I still find it to be a miracle.
 I am writing this text on April 10th, 2022, you are reading it sometime in the future.
 If there's one thing we can say about humanity and why we are so successful as a species, is that we are great at communicating.
 This is our superpower.

 When during evolution monkeys chose really good short term memory, we instead were betting on speech.
 Both on physiological level and on cognitive level, we were striving to become better at communicating.
 This is how we won.
 Here is a fun video of monkey memorizing the position of all the numbers in an instant, what no human can do: